lasigeBioTM/IBRel/README.md

 To evaluate the results on the corpus2 gold standard:

     python src/evaluate.py evaluate corpus2 --results data/results1 --models models/class1

+To map the term to the ChEBI ontology:

+    python src/evaluate.py chebi corpus2 --results data/results1 --models models/class1

 If you just want to send text to previously trained classifiers and get results, use the server mode.
 Start the server with `python src/server.py` and input text with `python src/client`.